anishumairaa/APAC-HPC-AI-2025-UPMTeam2/README.md

-# APAC HPC AI Competition 2024 - UPM Team3
+# APAC HPC-AI Competition 2025 - UPM Team 2

 Welcome to our project submission for the APAC HPC-AI Competition 2025.
 This README file provides an overview of our project, the methodologies used, and the results obtained.